pragmalingu/pragmalingu/docs/benchmarks/data-comparisson.md

 **Use Cases:**<br />Cross-Connections, Semantic Mapping, Document Clustering

 **Description:**<br />Uses same notation as `CACM` and `CISI`.
 But the relevance evaulation are more detailed and more specific to the query tasks.
-To Use this collection it is important to note, that the ID of the queries `.I 002` isn't the same the query-ID used in the Relevance Assesments, it seems that the query-IDs come from the order in the file.
+To Use this collection it is important to note, that the ID of the queries `.I 002` isn't the same the query-ID used in the Relevance Assessments, it seems that the query-IDs come from the order in the file.
 It could be helpful to update the IDs before working with it to avoid confusion.

 **Documents:**<br />`cran.all` holds 1,400 documents, for detailed notation see `CACM`section.
 In contrast to `CACM` and `CISI` there are no cross-references to other documents listed.